bdsim-collaboration/pymadx/docs/source/tfsloading.rst

 to not specify any columns at all, which results in all available columns being written.
 This large number (~70) makes the file less human-readable but ensures no information is omitted.
-Such an export will also increase the file size, however, we recommend compressing the file with tar and gzip as the ASCII files compress very well with a typically compression ratio of over 10:1.
+Such an export will also increase the file size, however, we recommend compressing the file with gzip as ASCII files compress very well with a typically compression ratio of over 10:1.

 The following MADX syntax in a MADX input script will prepare a Tfs file with all columns where